ghc-proposals/ghc-proposals/proposals/0569-multiline-strings.rst

   * Java includes the line that the closing ``"""`` delimiter is on, so that the position of the closing delimiter is included in the common-prefix calculation.
 One motivation for this was to enable indenting every line.
 However, discussion on this proposal indicated that this was too magical and would be confusing behavior.
 Instead of this, we can reuse Haskell's existing ``\&`` escape character to add indentation to every line.
 See the "Indent every line" example and the "Only strip leading whitespaces with delimiter" alternative.

-  * This proposal also adds the addition of collapsing line continuations before any post-processing, which is a Haskell-specific syntax.
+  * This proposal also adds the addition of collapsing string gaps before any post-processing, which is a Haskell-specific syntax.

 * Python, Groovy, Kotlin, Scala, Swift